cue-lang/cuelang.org/hugo/content/en/docs/tour/expressions/_index.md

 weight: 40
 ---

-This tour demonstrates how CUE expressions can generate and validate data dynamically.
+This section of the tour demonstrates how CUE expressions can generate and validate data dynamically.

 ## Contents